Perfecting the digital customer experience for the connected customer

 Digital customer experience

 The high demand for digital customer experiences is illustrated by surging online sales and a growing reliance on smartphones.
-Customers seek more mobility, flexibility and value self-service at the moment they choose.
+Customers seek more mobility, flexibility, frictionless brand experiences and value self-service at the moment they choose.
 Live messaging apps perfectly answer these new expectations in exchange for more traditional communication channels such as phone calls and texts.
+Indeed better digital customer experiences will reduce customer contact costs for a business.

 According to the Global State of Customer Experience report, online customer experience and user experience attract the majority of budgets dedicated to digital CX initiatives.
 Jean Belanger CEO and co-founder of Cerebri AI notes “Connected customers are being serviced better than ever.
 Amazon has made everyone up their game in digital as far as UX, ease of use, etc.”